How to Deal with a Joint Mortgage in Divorce

-Similarly, the spouse left in the family home may not have the funds available to pay back the repayments due them not having a job or relying on certain benefits.
+Similarly, the spouse left in the family home may not have the funds available to pay back the repayments due to them not having a job or relying on certain benefits.

 However, a joint mortgage means you have a joint responsibility to pay the mortgage.
-You are both equally liable for the debt for the whole duration of the mortgage-even if they no longer live there.
+You are both equally liable for the debt for the whole duration of the mortgage even if they no longer live there.

 It’s important to remember that failure to pay the mortgage when its due will affect both spouses credit histories.